rikurauhala/insights/README.md

 $ npm install
 ```

 To use the application, you must use your own [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 The application will not work without it as the token is used to authenticate with the GitHub API and fetch all the data used by the application.
-You can create a new personal access token in the [Settings](https://github.com/settings/tokens) of your GitHub account.
+You can create a new personal access token in the [settings](https://github.com/settings/tokens) of your GitHub account.
+Click the `Generate new token` button and choose `classic`.
+Choose a name and expiration time for the token.
+Select the scopes `repo` (everything) and `read:user`.

+Paste your token in a file named `.env` at the root of the project.
+Your token should be the value of the variable `VITE_TOKEN`.

 ```bash
 # File: .env